 1.2 How to Create and Manage Categories in WordPress

-Let us now discuss the ways in which you can create and manage categories for your website.
+Let’s now discuss the ways to create and manage categories for your website.

 Creating Categories in the Categories Editor